How Do You Start Eating Bugs?

 sprinkle some crickets, grasshoppers, or mealworms, on your soup, salad, or tacos

 The next easiest thing you can do to start eating insects is order something you don't need to cook, and just add it as a topping to your favorite foods.
 Dehydrated crickets and mealworms are lightly crunchy, with a mild flavor, and can easily replace croutons as a textural addition to a soup or salad.

 Prepared, ready-to-eat edible insects can be purchased from various online sources, which you can also find in the Resources section of this site.
-Some examples of online shops that sell edible insects are:
+Some examples of online shops that sell edible insects and insect-based food products are:

 Step 2: Order Live Insects From a Reputable Supplier

 Insects are a lot like any other food: the fresher the better.
 Imagine the difference between salmon out of a can or a bag, and freshly caught and grilled.
 The thing that makes insects a little different is that when you eat them you're essentially eating whatever they most recently ate.
 This has a lot of flavor potential, which I write about in the Bugs for Beginners cookbook, when I describe how to herb-feed mealworms to enhance their flavor.
 But it also makes it extra important that you eat insects that haven't been eating garbage.
 You need to trust where your bugs come from.